Jem Mace: Other pursuits and death

-Hotels and saloons owned
+Hotelier and saloons owner

 In 1866, Mace became the proprietor of the Strawberry Gardens pleasure grounds at West Derby, Lancashire, near Liverpool a beautifully landscaped park which featured the sports of running, bowling, jumping, wrestling and boxing.
 Mace himself would often be featured in the boxing displays.
 At various times, he was also a professional runner, bar owner and keeper, circus proprietor and racehorse owner.
-The Swan Inn on Norwich's Swan Lane was one of the first Inns from which he displayed his sign in the mid 1850s.
+The White Swan on Norwich's Swan Lane was one of the first inns from which he displayed his sign in the mid 1850s.
 He kept the Capitol Saloon in New York City for several years, on Twenty-Third Street in Manhattan.
-With his partner, Mace profited from his percentage of the gambling upstairs which included Faro, Routlette, Boston props, an old card game, Rouge et Noir, using red and black diamond cards, and other card games.
+With his partner, Mace profited from his percentage of the gambling upstairs which included Faro, Roulette, Boston props, an old card game, Rouge et Noir, using red and black diamond cards, and other card games.
 The Saloon was frequented by notorious underworld criminals including shanghaier Shang Draper.
 John Morrissey, the former boxer, Dead Rabbits criminal gang leader, and Tammany Hall politician had a bloodless dispute in Mace's saloon.
 In 1871, Jimmy Haggerty, a gangster from Philadelphia, was mortally wounded in a bar fight in Mace's Saloon from a gunshot delivered by Reddy the Blacksmith, of the Bowery Boys gang.
 Mace later ran a hotel in Australia's Melbourne suburb of Flemington with boxer George Thompson as a partner.
 By 1881, while running his hotel, he owned racehorses, a few of which he ran in Australia's Melbourne Cup.
 In 1902, at the Coronation Tournament at London's Royal Albert Hall, Mace sponsored or participated in a show honouring the coronation of King Edward VII that combined boxing with wrestling, fencing, running, cycling and gymnastics, as part of England's National Sporting Club.

-In his late sixties, after he returned to England, he ran the Black Lion Hotel on Cohill Street in Birmingham.
+In his late sixties, after he returned to England, he ran the Black Lion Hotel on Coleshill Street in Birmingham.

+Personal life

 Mace married three times, twice bigamously, and fathered at least fourteen children by five women.
+His wife in 1901, Alice (Nee Stokes), was 40 years his junior according to the census record for the Black Lion in Coleshill Street, Birmingham.
 He is believed by a few sources to have had an affair with famous American Louisiana-born actress Adah Isaacs Menken, who performed frequently in England.

+During his life Mace made and gambled away a considerable fortune.
+After the death of his wife, according to one source, he began to lose his fortune rapidly, and in his last years lived on the English old-age pension of five shillings (5/-) a week and the generosity of friends.